How to create a team who feel inspired and share a sense of happiness at work each day is a question all hiring managers grapple with.

 Establish feedback forums

 If you’re not sure how to inspire a team – go straight to the source!
-When it comes to making your business a place where your team really enjoy being, it’s worth listening to the people in the engine room – and that’s your workers.
+When it comes to building a happy workplace, one where your team really enjoy being, it’s worth listening to the people in the engine room – and that’s your workers.
 Do you provide open, non-judgemental feedback forums for employees?
 Listening to your employees’ ideas and acting on them will instil trust and confidence in your leadership.

 Consider setting up feedback sessions every fortnight or month where employees can offer up their ideas.
 Also, make sure you share critical information and financial data with staff when possible, and teach them what that material means – they’ll feel empowered by this knowledge.
 Keep your employees informed about the business and how you’re acting on their feedback, and they’ll feel valued and motivated to invest time and effort in their role.